HugoPhibbs/where_in_the_world/README.md

 ```shell
 npm install --production
 ```
-- You may encounter difficulties with character encodings, to remedy this, please ensure that your terminal is encoding in "UTF-8"
+- You may encounter difficulties with character encodings, to remedy this, please ensure that your terminal is encoded in "UTF-8"

 ### Actually running
 - Now to run the program, you have two options: You can either enter lines individually via command line, or specify an